 10 Best Compound Exercises with Dumbbells

 Compound exercises offer many benefits, including the following, according to the American Council on Exercise:

-• Improve muscle coordination, which helps with your balance and injury prevention.
+Improve muscle coordination, which improves your mobility and balance and helps with injury prevention.

+10 Best Compound Exercises with Dumbbells